 Important Considerations for Intercollegiate Athletes

 Oxy purchases a Sports Excess accident insurance policy that covers NCAA intercollegiate sports injuries at 100% of usual & customary charges, up to $90,000 per injury.
-This policy has a $4,000 coordinating/disappearing deductible.
-This deductible coordinates with your primary insurance.
-By that, the deductible is considered satisfied as long as your primary insurance (Oxy Student Health Insurance or your private insurance) pays at least $4,000 or more on a given injury.
-In short, this means that you (with your primary insurance) will be responsible for the first $4000 in injury claims, after which the Sports Excess policy will kick in for claims above $4000 up to $90,000.
+This policy acts as a secondary policy, and has a $4,000 coordinating/disappearing deductible.
+This deductible coordinates with your primary insurance; by that, the deductible is considered satisfied as long as you or your primary insurance (Oxy Student Health Insurance or your private insurance) pay at least $4,000 or more on a given injury.
+In short, this means that you (with your primary insurance) will be responsible for the first $4000 in injury claims, after which the Sports Excess policy will kick in for claims above $4,000 that are not covered by your primary insurance.
+The Sports Excess policy has a maximum benefit of $90,000.
 All NCAA athletes have coverage above $90,000 through the NCAA Catastrophic Insurance policy.